-The bridge and corridor provides access to homes, vacation properties, sand and gravel quarries and logging operations as well as many square miles of hiking, camping, and other outdoor recreation activities.
+The bridge and corridor provide access to homes, sand and gravel quarries, and logging operations as well as many square miles of hiking, camping, and other outdoor recreation activities.
 The Granite Falls Bridge is part of a larger program to increase freight mobility and capacity through the area.

 Phase I: Granite Falls Alternate Route or Quarry Road

 On November 19, 2010, a 1.9-mile truck route that diverts freight traffic around downtown Granite Falls was completed.
 The new alternative route has three roundabouts in contrast to three stop signs and one traffic signal on the old route.
 Truckers save time and gas on this new route, reduce engine emissions and experience a smoother ride, while Granite Falls residents and visitors now enjoy a safer, and pedestrian-friendlier, downtown.